prapin/LuaGenericCall/README.md

 	unsigned char data[] = { 200, 100, 0, 3, 5, 0 };
 	lua_genpcall(L, "for k,v in pairs{...} do print(k, v:gsub('.', "
 	  "function(c) return '\\\\'.. c:byte() end)) end",
-	  "%s %6s %*s %ls", "Hello", "P1\0P2", sizeof(data), data, L"été");
+	  "%s %6s %*s %ls", "Hello", "P1\0P2", sizeof(data), data, L"Ã©tÃ©");
 	-->
 	1       \72\101\108\108\111     5
 	2       \80\49\0\80\50\0        6
 	3       \200\100\0\3\5\0        6
 	4       \195\169\116\195\169    5

 Strings are not necessarily zero terminated arrays of __`char`__.
 Here the script chunk prints the argument index, then the string in which each byte is replaced by a backslash and its decimal value.
-Note that the backslash has to be escaped _twice_: first for C (the chunk passed to Lua is {{... return '\\' ...}}), and second for Lua.
+Note that the backslash has to be escaped _twice_: first for C (the chunk passed to Lua is `... return '\\' ...`), and second for Lua.
 The first argument is a zero terminated string; the second is a string containing a binary 0, specified by its length.
 The third argument is a binary array of data, for which the length is passed by argument.
 And the last argument is a wide character string, which is converted to a UTF-8 string or another form of multi-byte string, depending on how the module was compiled.

 ### 6. String lists